Founded in 1953

 Listings by region:

 Homelink has a unique structure with independent country owners but a centralized website.
-You can read more about how this network operates in my interview with two of the Homelink country owners earlier this year.
+You can read more about how this network operates in my interview with two of the Homelink country owners last year.

-The resulting page displays on a map as well as a list of homes with a picture and some basic information about the homes.
+The resulting page displays on a map, alongside a list of homes with pictures and some basic information about the homes.
 On the map you can select a specific geographic area by clicking on the listings clustered there.
 Dynamic searching is also possible within the map.

 Listings: Individual listings have extensive details about the homes, in a nicely displayed format.
 Listings feature the renewal date for the member.
-This is a really great feature from Homelink because it provides clear assurance that all listing are only from active members.
+This is a really great feature from Homelink.
+It provides clear assurance that all listing are only from active members.

 This network offers the following variations on house swapping: